ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/number-comparison.md

 If you study the source code in the `pyproject.toml` file you will see that it includes the following section that specifies different executable tasks like `lint`.
-If you are in the `square` directory that contains the `pyproject.toml` file and the `poetry.lock` file, the tasks in this section make it easy to run commands like `poetry run task lint` to automatically run all of the linters designed to check the Python source code in your program and its test suite.
+If you are in the `compare` directory that contains the `pyproject.toml` file and the `poetry.lock` file, the tasks in this section make it easy to run commands like `poetry run task lint` to automatically run all of the linters designed to check the Python source code in your program and its test suite.
 You can also use the command `poetry run task black` to confirm that your source code adheres to the industry-standard format defined by the `black` tool.
-If it does not adhere to the standard then you can run the command `poetry run black square tests` and it will automatically reformat the source code.
+If it does not adhere to the standard then you can run the command `poetry run black compare tests` or, alternatively, `poetry run task fixformat`, and it will automatically reformat the Python source code!

 Along with running tasks like `poetry run task lint`, you can leverage the relevant instructions in the [technical